 After the appraisal visit, the appraiser will analyze information from the visit and develop the value opinion.
 About one to two weeks after the property inspection — or possibly longer in areas with high appraisal activity — the appraiser will provide a report to the lender that shares this analysis and the home valuation.

-If you’re refinancing, in most cases, the lender is required to provide a copy of the report to you.
+If you’re refinancing, in most cases, your lender is required to provide a copy of the report to you.

 If you’re selling your home, you typically won’t receive a copy of the appraisal report, but you can ask the homebuyer to share it.
 The homebuyer may be reluctant to share it with you, however, especially if the home is appraised for more than your sales price.
 Conversely, if the home is appraised below your sales price, the homebuyer will likely share the report and try to negotiate a lower sales price.